Author: Denis Cristol

 Samantha starts from a simple observation.
 While we know how to lead our private lives, we are completely disempowered in our professional environments.
 The intention behind Going Horizontal is to initiate a movement towards greater engagement regardless of one’s place in the organization, starting with small steps, one after another.
 It is less about waiting for a hierarchy to solve all the problems than about thinking and acting horizontally while relying on one’s own talent and the talents of others.

-For Samantha Slade, the horizontal is different from the flat, which erases all asperities.
+For Samantha Slade, horizontal is not flat.
 In a horizontal company, everyone finds their place.
 The practices that are proposed in this book help us to progress in a world where the hierarchical way of doing things is more and more obsolete.

 Samantha Slade.
 Going Horizontal: Creating a Non-Hierarchical Organization, One Practice at a Time.
 Berrett-Koehler Publishers, 2018.